 The UNT Campus Shuttle consists of fourteen routes including weekday, late night, and weekend-only service through a contractual agreement.
 The UNT Shuttle service provides transportation from off-campus housing to the campus as well as circulation throughout the campus.
-Total passengers for FY23 totaled roughly 1,440,000 trips, a 44% increase from FY21 ridership of roughly 440,000.
-UNT continues to see record enrollment year over year, with nearly 47,000 students enrolled in the Fall 2023 semester.
+Total passengers for FY24 totaled roughly 1,568,797 trips, a 9% increase from FY23 ridership of roughly 128,797.
+UNT continues to maintain a steady enrollment record year over year, with nearly 46,000 students enrolled in the Fall 2024 semester.